 Please "like" us on Facebook for the the latest updates.

-This week brings us three actions you can take for the deer:
+This week brings us two actions you can take for the deer:

 Check out the rest of our site to contact us, learn more about the many issues involved, see photos, and find out other ways to help.